DOMjudge/domjudge/doc/manual/install-workstation.rst

 To access DOMjudge, a team workstation needs nothing more than a modern webbrowser, like a recent version of Chrome, Firefox or Edge.
 We do not support legacy browsers like Internet Explorer.
-Of course the team would also need the appropriate development tools for the languages you'd want to support.
+Of course the machine also needs the appropriate development tools for the languages you want to support.

 The web browser needs to access the domserver via HTTP(S).
 It may be